Breach of Privacy

 What is a Breach of Privacy?

-Claims can arise in various different ways.
+Claims for breach of privacy can arise in various different ways.
 For example:

-- A public body such as a GP practice or hospital releasing information about your medical conditions which you are entitled to keep private;
+- A public body such as a GP practice or hospital releasing information about your health or certain medical conditions, which you are entitled to keep private;

 - The publication of stories about you in newspapers or online, which contain private information about you (sometimes private sexual information);